matiasangelaccio/my-app-react/README.md

+###SABOR E-COMMERCE
 This project was created with React Js, it is an e-commerce oriented to generate a good technical functioning of the applied language, without giving so much importance to the UX UI

-for this project the following dependencies were used:
+###for this project the following dependencies were used:
-React Bootstrap : to add styles and visual details React Router DOM : to create routing between components
+##React Bootstrap : to add styles and visual details
+##React Router DOM : to create routing between components
-FireBase: to generate interaction with the back end
+##FireBase: to generate interaction with the back end

 ## Available Scripts